probprog/anglican/code/README.md

   object, `sample` must be called explicitly on the object.

-A program in __m!__  has access to a store through special forms `get-store` and `set-store`.
+A program in __m!__  has access to a store through special forms `store` and `retrieve`.
 These forms are useful for implementing stochastic processes.
+Both forms access a possibly empty list of keys, which can be arbitrary expressions; in addition, `store` accepts a value arguments.
+Values stored for a particular key sequence can be retrieved by the same key sequence.
+New values for the same key sequence can be stored by recurring invocation of `store`.
+The last stored value is retrieved.

 Functions can be defined outside Anglican programs, and implemented either in Clojure or in Anglican.
 See